jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 | Generic | Generic method | string | <ul><li>message notifying that the Generic Direct Method has been called (string).</li><li> result code, 200</li></ul>|
 | SetTelemetryInterval | Updates the time rate used to send telemetry data. | seconds (int) | <ul><li>message notifying that the SetTelemetryInterval Direct Method has been called (string).</li><li> result code, 200</li></ul>|

+The approach at modules level is exactly the same that the approach at the device level.

 ##### Messages
 Each module can be configured to receive generic **messages** coming from the cloud (Microsoft Azure IoT Hub).